 Of course, we would be remiss if we failed to conduct overlay studies of the famous backyard photographs, which convicted Lee Oswald in the public’s eye.
-In this chapter we will establish the same hypothesis as the early researchers who concluded these had been artificially produced and set out to confirm or refute their results using the computer overlay techniques extensively outlined in chapter 8.
-In that chapter we introduced the concept of the probe image, which was our control or unknown, versus our gallery image, which we superimposed onto our probe.
+In this post we will establish the same hypothesis as the early researchers who concluded these had been artificially produced and set out to confirm or refute their results using the computer overlay techniques extensively outlined in chapter 8 of “The JFK Horsemen”.
+In that chapter, we introduced the concept of the probe image, which was our control or unknown, versus our gallery image, which we superimposed onto our probe.
 First, let’s take a look at the background of these photographs.

 The Luce empire published this one three months after the assassination on February 21, 1964: